Lexing/pyImageCropper/README.md

 1. Start with command line:
 `python crop.py 'file or directory'`

-2. Use mouse to crop images
+2. Use mouse to select cropping area
+3. [optional] arrow keys to navigate the area
-3. Press 'space' key to next image
+4. Press 'space' key to save cropped area and go to next image